skyfox69/jsapi/README.md

 end
 ```

-The one and only positional argument of the `api_response` directive specifies the mandatory
-name of the reusable response.
+The one and only positional argument specifies the mandatory name of the reusable response.

-A response defined by `api_response` can be referred as below.
+A reusable response can be referred as below.

 ```ruby
 api_operation do